iadvize/documentation/docs/build-apps.md

 ##### pushApplePayPaymentRequestInConversationThread

-- Allow CPA to send Apple Pay Payment request in the conversation thread
+- Allows CPA to send Apple Pay Payment request in the conversation thread
-- Only CPA opened with an Apple channel conversation can be send a Apple Pay Payment request.
+- Only CPA opened with an Apple channel conversation can be send an Apple Pay Payment request.

 *Signature*